josbeir/cakephp-docs-md/docs/3/en/appendices/orm-migration.md

 ```

 Once defined you can access your new property using `$user->full_name`.
-Using the [map-reduce](#map-reduce) features of the ORM allow you to build aggregated
+Using the [Map Reduce](#map-reduce) features of the ORM allow you to build aggregated
 data from your results, which is another use case that the `afterFind`
 callback was often used for.